Bug report #10894

 Works fine here.
 Please give more info about issue: which OS, QGIS and Processing versions are you use?
 Try to clear all Processing settings and check again, as recently some changes were introduces in settings handling

-#2 Updated by Chris George almost 6 years ago
+#2 Updated by Chris George over 6 years ago

 I just reinstalled QGIS, including removing my .qgis.
 Version is 2.4.0.
 I am using Windows 8.1 on a 64-bit machine.
 Taudem is version 5.1.2, and so I am using MSMPI.
 I get the message that the output of PitRemove cannot be loaded, and find it does not exist.
 I replaced the MSMPI mpiexec.exe with a simple script to collect its parameters and save them.
 I discover the command being used is